jgilles118/QADeleteJobNotify/README.md

 * Eclipse
 * Geany
 2) Replace Servername1 and Directory1 with the **server/computername** and **folder/directory** that you are using.
-3) Compile and run from the IDE or use the commandline: javac QADeleteJobNotify.java
+3) Compile and run from the IDE or use the commandline: javac QADeleteNotify.java